 7. Use Short Texts to Analyze a Variety of Character Traits

 In 4th and 5th grade, we read a lot of longer books and passages, however I also think variety and amount of practice is important when practicing any reading skill.
 So, I use a variety of text lengths with any reading skill I teach.
 By using long texts, I am building stamina and teaching the rigor needed for 4th and 5th graders.
 However, by using short texts I am able to expose my students to the skill multiple times and with multiple texts.
 I love using my reading puzzles for this purpose.
 You can see the Character Traits Reading Puzzles in my TPT store here.
 They include 20 short stories for the students to match to different character traits.
-They are both engaging and perfect for exposing students to multiple types of traits and giving them plenty of opportunites to practice identifying character traits.
+They are both engaging and perfect for exposing students to multiple types of traits and giving them plenty of opportunities to practice identifying character traits.

 Free Character Traits Activities